9 of 9 Laws Available

 Tests are hermits

-No shared state, no dependencies, no execution order.
+No shared state, no execution order, no hidden coupling.

 Read the guide →